Combined CV Writing Guide

 You can turn your updated resume into a CV by adding relevant detailed information and expanding the descriptions of your educational and professional experiences.

 Check the spelling and grammar of your combined CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your combined CV, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your combined CV, bring it to a professional for assistance.

 Other Combined CV Info